BOARD OF DIRECTORS

 Hudd Byard is from Mississippi, graduated from the University of Memphis with a BFA in Graphic Design, and an MAT focusing on Art Education.
 He now lives and operates a small Design shop in Memphis and is an adjunct instructor for the University of Memphis.
 He has been traveling to Nicaragua as a part of the United Methodist Church since 2008 and feels blessed to be a part of the organization and have the opportunity to help others.

 John Button was born and raised in Kansas, and graduated from Kansas State University with a B.S. in Chemical Engineering.
-He is a Principle Engineer for Kellogg’s in Jackson, TN.
-He and his wife Heather have been on a variety of mission trips to Nicaragua through El Ayudante with their church, Northside United Methodist Church.
+He is currently a Principle Engineer for Kellogg’s in Jackson, TN.
+He and his wife Heather went on their first mission trip to El Ayudante with their church in 2004 and fell in love with the people of Nicaragua.
+They are active members of Northside Church.

 Julie Goodwin was born and raised in Murfreesboro, TN.
 She received a B.S. in Health and Human Performance from UT Martin, followed by her Master’s in Nutrition at Clemson University.
 Currently, she resides in Franklin, TN and is a pharmaceutical rep for Pfizer.
 Through numerous mission trips to El Ayudante, Julie has developed a passion for our children and has a desire to help them grow as leaders in order to positively impact their families and their communities.